jlinford/ha-gpio/README.md

 # Home Assistant GPIO Integration

-**This is a libgpiod2 rewrite of https://github.com/thecode/ha-gpio by @thecode.**
+**This is a libgpiod2 rewrite of https://github.com/thecode/ha-rpi_gpio to support generic GPIO devices.**

-The `gpio` integration supports the following platforms: `Binary Sensor`, `Cover`, `Switch`.
-It supports any device with libgpiod 2.0.2 or later, i.e. all versions of Raspberry Pi, including Raspberry Pi 5.
-The platform will guess sensible defaults, or you can use `device` and `port` when defining entities to select the GPIO device (a.k.a chip) and port (a.k.a line).
+This integration supports any device with libgpiod 2.0.2 or later, i.e. all versions of Raspberry Pi, including Raspberry Pi 5.
+The platform will guess sensible defaults for the GPIO device path, or you can use `device` when defining entities to select the GPIO device (e.g. `/dev/gpiochip4`).

 Note that `port` referrs to the GPIO number, not the pin number.
-This can be unintuitive on some platforms, e.g. the Raspberry Pi.
-For example, if you have a relay connected to pin 11 of the Raspberry Pi, its GPIO # is 17.
+This can be unintuitive on some platforms.
+For example, if you have a relay connected to pin 11 of the Raspberry Pi, its GPIO number is 17.
 See the [Wikipedia article about the Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi#General_purpose_input-output_(GPIO)_connector) for more details about the GPIO layout.

+The `gpio` integration supports the following platforms: `Binary Sensor`, `Cover`, and `Switch`.

 # Installation